What is 24-Hour Comics Day?

 This day long party starts October 3rd at 7pm, and ends, as you may have guessed, after 24 hours.
 Blick has been very generous and has donated art supplies for the event.
 The first 10 people in the door will be handed a special Blick Supplies Bag full of pens, pencils, and markers.

 You can work alone (as the event founder intended), or as part of a team (he’s flexible).
 That team can be made up of friends, or people you meet that night.
 We recommend the latter.

 The 24 Hour challenge will only be open to adults 18 and up.

 What do you bring?

 - Art supplies.
 We’ll provide pencils, Sharpies and ordinary paper.

 - CDs or playlists of instrumental music (movie soundtracks, for example).

 - Your caffeinated drink of choice.
 We’ll provide water during the night, and coffee in the morning.

 - Deodorant, tooth brush, mouthwash.
 We’ll all be working in fairly close quarters.

-*We ask that you do not bring sleeping bags or alcohol.
+*We ask that you do not bring sleeping bags.